nn-develop/my-ubuntu-after-installation-script/README.md

 ## Notes

 This script is optimized for Ubuntu systems, but it may work on other Debian-based distributions with minor modifications.
-For laptops with hybrid graphics (Intel + Nvidia), this script includes a fix for suspend issues by configuring TLP and adjusting power settings.
+For many laptops with Intel integrated graphics, this script includes a fix for black screen issues after hibernation.

 ## Contributions